apache/pekko-grpc/docs/src/main/paradox/server/grpc-web.md

 will likely require a different security story.
 You can use
 @apidoc[WebHandler.grpcWebHandler](WebHandler$) to serve your gRPC-Web endpoint with basic CORS infrastructure in place.
-To use CORS, you will need to add the akka-http-cors dependency to your project:
+To use CORS, you will need to add the pekko-http-cors dependency to your project:

 @@dependency[sbt,Maven,Gradle] {
   group="ch.megard"
-  artifact="akka-http-cors_2.12"
-  version="0.4.2"
-}
+  artifact="pekko-http-cors_2.12"
+  version="0.0.0-SNAPSHOT" // Update when proper release of pekko-http-cors is made }

 And then serve the handlers with @apidoc[WebHandler.grpcWebHandler](WebHandler$) like this: